nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - `/d`: Represents the date on which the transaction occurred.
 If this argument is not used, the current date is used.
 An exception occurs if this argument is used but the value is left blank.
 - `/c`: Category of the transaction, defaulting to UNCATEGORIZED if unspecified or invalid.

+There is a limit of 5000 entries in the `financialList` at any one time.
+Attempts to add entries above the limit will be rejected.

 Below is a simplified sequence diagram of the user adding an income.
 A similar sequence happens when an expense is added.